hsteinbrecher/academic-kickstart/content/home/teaching.md

 active = false  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Teaching"
-subtitle = ""
+subtitle = "Summer term 2020"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.